emberjs/guides/source/localizable/object-model/computed-properties-and-aggregate-data.md

 Sometimes you have a computed property whose value depends on the properties of items in an array.
-For example, you may have an array of todo items, and want to calculate how many remain incomplete based on their `isDone` property.
+For example, you may have an array of todo items, and want to calculate the incomplete todo's based on their `isDone` property.

 To facilitate this, Ember provides the `@each` key illustrated below: